bardin-lab/readtagger/README.rst

 ::

-    tag_reads -h
+    readtagger -h

 Testing
 -------

-If you modify tag_reads, you can run all tests by running tox:
+If you modify readtagger, you can run all tests by running tox:

 ::
     pip install tox